Beverage exports up 8%

 The beverage export figure forms part of Bord Bia’s 2017 Export Performance & 2018 Prospects report just published.

 It was launched by the Minister for Agriculture, Food and the Marine Mr Michael Creed TD who pointed out that 2017 was the eighth successive year of growth for Ireland’s Agri-Food exports to 180 countries which now accounted for some €13.5 billion of Ireland’s overall export figure.
-Of this, food and drink accounted for €12.6 million, up 13%.
+Of this, food and drink accounted for €12.6 billion, up 13%.

 Bord Bia’s new Chief Executive Tara McCarthy gave a breakdown of Ireland’s Agri-food export performance in 2017 at a briefing in Bord Bia’s Thinking House HQ at Clanwilliam Place in Dublin.